 The dissertation is a supervised piece of research on a topic that we will agree with you.
 The length will be 10,000 words.
 Before we can consider a proposal to submit a dissertation we will need to review your academic performance so far.

-Students wishing to take the Dissertation should ideally do so in their third year of study.
-We would not advise students to attempt to complete their MSc studies within two years if their intention is to complete Research Methods and the Dissertation.
+Students wishing to take the Dissertation should ideally do so in their second or third year of study.
 Students will need to enrol for the Dissertation before the enrolment deadline for Session Two of each academic year.
 It will not be possible to enrol onto the Dissertation past this point.
-The Dissertation period is March to October.
+The annual Dissertation period is March to October.

 With the exception of the MSc Finance (Quantitative Finance) programme, if you wish to write a dissertation you are required to successfully complete the tutor marked assignments for the Research Methods module before proceeding to the Dissertation.